-I specialise in the field of modern Middle East studies, concentrating on the region's politics and international relations (history and theory), foreign policy analysis, and diplomatic history.
+I specialize in the field of modern Middle East studies, concentrating on the region's politics and international relations (history and theory), foreign policy analysis, and diplomatic history.
 As a historian of international relations I have developed special research interests in the Arab-Israeli Conflict, and in state-society relations under authoritarian regimes.

 My research agenda builds on a two-year project that was awarded a pump-priming grant by the John Fell OUP Fund.
-The grant enables me to develop an interdisciplinary programme of research into the problem of Israel’s founding and existence as perceived by Arab states and societies.
+The grant enables me to develop an interdisciplinary program of research into the problem of Israel’s founding and existence as perceived by Arab states and societies.

-Even though the Arab-Israeli conflict is one of the most extensively analysed international conflicts of our time, only a handful of academic studies contend with what constitutes the Arab party to the Arab-Israeli conflict.
+Even though the Arab-Israeli conflict is one of the most extensively analyzed international conflicts of our time, only a handful of academic studies contend with what constitutes the Arab party to the Arab-Israeli conflict.

 Over the past century the frontline Arab states have formulated a range of solutions to the ‘Israel Problem’ and have worked to advance their aims, both separately and collectively, formally and informally.
 It has been widely observed that the strategy guiding their actions has gradually shifted from steadfast rejection to tacit accommodation, yet the precise nature of this shift—its scope, durability, and drivers—is subject to controversy among policymakers and scholars.